 - Use Case Area of Application: the use case will apply the RESTORE concept to a DHC network (local utility of Holzkirchen) with geothermal technology.

-- Expected goals to be achieved: maximization of the geothermal heat exploitation and optimum WEH utilization for highly efficient seasonal storage of heat.
+- Expected goals for achievement: maximization of the geothermal heat exploitation and optimum WEH utilization for highly efficient seasonal storage of heat.

 Use Case VI – Milan, Italy